lean-dojo/LeanDojo/docs/source/user-guide.rst

 * :code:`TMP_DIR`: Temporary directory used by LeanDojo for storing intermediate files.
 Default to the systems' global temporary directory.
 * :code:`NUM_PROCS`: Number of parallel processes for data extraction.
 Default to 32 or the number of CPUs (whichever is smaller).
 * :code:`TACTIC_TIMEOUT`: Maximum time (in milliseconds) before interrupting a tactic when interacting with Lean (only applicable to Lean 3).
 Default to 5000.
-* :code:`CONTAINER`: The container used for running LeanDojo.
-Default to :code:`native`, i.e., running without any container, but also supports :code:`docker`.
-See :ref:`running-within-docker`.
-* :code:`TACTIC_CPU_LIMIT`: Number of CPUs for executing tactics (see the `--cpus` flag of `docker run <https://docs.docker.com/engine/reference/commandline/run/#memory>`_) when interacting with Lean (only applicable when :code:`CONTAINER=docker`).
+* :code:`TACTIC_CPU_LIMIT`: Number of CPUs for executing tactics when interacting with Lean.
 Default to 1.
-* :code:`TACTIC_MEMORY_LIMIT`: Maximum memory when interacting with Lean (see the `--memory` flag of `docker run <https://docs.docker.com/engine/reference/commandline/run/#memory>`_) (only applicable when :code:`CONTAINER=docker`).
+* :code:`TACTIC_MEMORY_LIMIT`: Maximum memory when interacting with Lean.
 Default to 16 GB.
 * :code:`GITHUB_ACCESS_TOKEN`: GitHub `personal access token <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic>`_ for using the GitHub API.
 They are optional.
 If provided, they can increase the `API rate limit <https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting>`_.
 * :code:`LOAD_USED_PACKAGES_ONLY`: Setting it to any value will cause LeanDojo to load only the dependency files that are actually used by the target repo.
 Otherwise, for Lean 4, it will load all files in the dependency repos.
 Not set by default.
 * :code:`VERBOSE` or :code:`DEBUG`: Setting either of them to any value will cause LeanDojo to print debug information.
 Not set by default.

 LeanDojo supports `python-dotenv <https://pypi.org/project/python-dotenv/>`_.
 You can use it to manage environment variables in a :file:`.env` file.

-.. _running-within-docker:

-Running within Docker (Important for Lean 3)
-********************************************

-By default, LeanDojo performs data extraction and interaction by running Lean directly (:code:`CONTAINER=native`).
-However, this may be problematic for Lean 3, as LeanDojo builds a modified version of Lean 3 from its C++ code, which requires certain dependencies that can be hard to get right.
-Therefore, if you use LeanDojo with Lean 3, we strongly recommend setting the environment variable :code:`CONTAINER` to :code:`docker`, which instructs LeanDojo to run relevant parts in a Docker container.
-You will need Docker installed on your machine, but you do not need to build or launch Docker containers manually.
-LeanDojo will do it for you.

-That said, there are scenarios where running within Docker is not an option, e.g., when you are on a remote server that does not have Docker installed, or when your server requires wrapping the entire job as a Docker container and you want to avoid the troubles caused by `running Docker within Docker <https://stackoverflow.com/questions/27879713/is-it-ok-to-run-docker-from-inside-docker>`_.

-If you want to use LeanDojo with Lean 3 but cannot use Docker, follow these steps to run it without Docker:

-* See if you can follow the CMake instructions to build `Lean 3 <https://github.com/leanprover-community/lean/blob/master/doc/make/index.md#generic-build-instructions>`_ from source.
-Resolve any dependency issues.
-* Make sure you can build the Lean 3 repo you want by :code:`leanpkg build`.

 Questions and Bugs